jodrizzle/TEVision/README.md

  - Blurring prior to canny edge detection
  - Find contour points
  - Draw contour on original image
- - apply perspective transform to object
+ - Apply perspective transform to object
- -
+ - Threshold

 Notes:
  - image source files should be in the /data directory.
 Call the program from the /src directory.

-TODO:
- - implement find arc length for use in approxpolydp
- - implement polygon approximation